GabrielaCR/AGNfitter/README.md

 AGNfitter 2.0 (AGNfitter-rx release)
 ========

 **A Bayesian MCMC approach to fitting Spectral Energy Distributions of AGN and galaxies**

+`(Calistro-Rivera et al. 2016, Martínez-Ramírez et al. 2024)`

-Welcome to AGNfitter!
+**Welcome to AGNfitter!**

 AGNfitter is a Python algorithm implementing a Bayesian methods to fit the spectral energy distributions (SEDs) of active galactic nuclei (AGN) and galaxies from the galaxy **radio to the X-rays**.
 Through this method, you will be able to robustly disentangle the physical processes responsible for the emission of your sources.

 You only need a catalog of photometric data (wavelengths, fluxes and errors), take a few decisions (if you wish), and you are ready to go (see Example).
+You can find detailed documentation soon here.

 AGNfitter makes use of a large library of theoretical, empirical, and semi-empirical models to characterize both the nuclear and host galaxy emission simultaneously.
 The model consists of four physical emission components: the X-ray corona, an accretion disk, a torus of AGN heated dust, stellar populations, cold dust in star forming regions and synchroton emission from the AGN and star forming regions.